Mahimaraikwar28/Assesment/README.md

 9.Then we are sending the JSON response to the client.

 ### Conclusion: This will calculates the percentage of sold items per department and returns the result as a JSON response.

+## Api 4:

+### End point : /api/monthly_sales
+### API Use Cases:

+### How does the monthly sales for any product look like?

+### Expected O/P: [1908.0, ...
+1952.0] for all 12

+### Sol:

+Monthly Sales for a Specific Product

+* Endpoint: /api/monthly_sales
+* Method: GET
+* Parameters:

+    product : Name of the product.

+    year : Year for which to retrieve the monthly sales.

+* Response: Returns an array of monthly sales for the product.

+### Code Explaination:

+1.In the first line, we are extracting the software name from the object in the 'result' array and assign it to 'prod_name'.

+2.Then initialize an empty object 'frequencymap' which will store monthly sales data.

+3.Then we are extracting year portion from the 'date' property using substring method to extract first-11 character.

+4.`let name = results[i].software`: This line extracts the `software` name from the `software` property of each object in the `results` array and assigns it to the `name` variable.

+5.Then we are checking a condition that if the extracted year matches the 'prod_date' if condition is true then the if will execute.

+6.Then we are calculating the sales amount for each month by multiplying the seats and amount properties and adding the result to the existing sales amount in the 'frequencymap' object.

+7.Then we are pushing the sales ampount for each month.

+8.Then we are sending Json response to the client containing the software name ,product year and array of the sales.

+### Conclusion:This will calculates and returns the monthly sales data for a specific software and year.